webcrumbs-community/webcrumbs/README.md

 ![Webcrumbs Open Source](https://repository-images.githubusercontent.com/691063238/02edc4ea-5fda-4408-bf55-9e989a0abc81)

-# Webcrumbs: The Next Evolution in React-based Web Development
+**The Next Evolution in React-based Web Development**

 ## Introduction
-Webcrumbs aspires to be an industry-standard solution for React applications, positioned as the "WordPress for React."
+WebCrumbs aspires to be an industry-standard solution for React applications, positioned as the "WordPress for React."
 Whether you're a developer or not, you'll find it effortless to create, manage, and scale your React-based websites using our intuitive admin panel.

 **Your Support Matters**
-If you find value in what Webcrumbs aims to achieve, consider starring ⭐️ us on GitHub.
+If you find value in what WebCrumbs aims to achieve, consider starring ⭐️ us on GitHub.
 Your endorsement is crucial in helping us refine our product and grow our community.
 [Star Webcrumbs on GitHub](https://github.com/webcrumbs-community/webcrumbs/stargazers).

 ## Key Features
 - **Plugin Platform**: Integrate and manage React plugins to extend functionality effortlessly.